sorens/northatlantic86/docs/north_atlantic_86_manual.md

 Soviet strategic goals are:

-    (1) capture and hold the strategic airfields on Iceland and Faroes (2) reduce or destroy NATO supply convoys to Great Britain.
+    (1) capture and hold the strategic airfields on Iceland and Faroes (2) reduce or destroy NATO supply convoys to Great Britain

 Control of Iceland and Faroes is worth `500` VPs each, while a prolonged supply shortage in Britain is worth `1000` VPs.